fjohanssondev/fjohanssondev/README.md

 ### Hello, My name is Fredrik 👋
 #### Frontend Engineer specializing in React.
-Working with NextJS, Prisma, Tailwind, React-native, Flutter
+Working with NextJS, Prisma, Tailwind, PlanetScale and React-native

 I'm a Frontend Engineer in love with the world of React.
 I love to build and collaborate on stuff with people and learning new things.
 Recently I've been a lot into mobile development.
 Recently been creating a stats tracker-app in the sport of discgolf, using React-native and Firebase.